RedDragonWebDesign/LandOfLafton/README.md

 NPCs don't get any money when you press share.
 But you also can't trade anything out of their inventory or sell from their inventory.

-* Lemunda - pick her up at Lafton 1 in the tavern. level 6 fighter
+* Lemunda - Lafton 1. pick her up in the tavern. level 6 fighter
+* Cheryl Teak
+	* Lafton 2 - in a room upstairs. there's also a spot where she is removed downstairs, so avoid that spot if you want to keep her
+	* Lafton 3 - picked up in Gorgobina
+* Athlon
+	* Drow 1 - ranger. can rescue him. he's a prisoner in the first room. he gives you the Drow Key
+	* Lafton 3 - picked up in Gorgobina
 * Apolla
-* Cheryl Teak - Lafton under attack - picked up in Gorgobina
-* Athlon - Lafton under attack - picked up in Gorgobina
 * [TODO: more]

 ## Starting settings